 Who Are Clyde and Michelle?

-TCMJH utilizes spiritualities grounded in relational wisdom and expressive arts to facilitate healing.
-Rev. Clyde Grubbs honors his Cherokee heritage and commitment to a just multiculturalism in his ministry, including his mentorship of seminarians and activist people of color.
-Rev. Dr. Michelle Walsh, LICSW is trained in Internal Family Systems practice as well as sandplay and is a committed Zen Buddhist practitioner in Thich Nhat Hanh's tradition.
-She is committed particularly to social service providers, clergy and lay healers and activists seeking to sustain and ground themselves and develop vision and capacity for these troubling times.
+TCMJH utilizes spiritualities grounded in relational wisdom and expressive arts to facilitate healing and transformation.
+Rev. Dr. Clyde Grubbs honors his Cherokee heritage and commitment to a just multiculturalism in his ministry, including his mentorship of seminarians and activist people of color.
+Rev. Dr. Michelle Walsh, LICSW is trained in Internal Family Systems practice as well as sand tray and is a committed Zen Buddhist practitioner in Thich Nhat Hanh's tradition.
+She particularly enjoys working with social service providers, clergy and lay healers, and activists who are seeking to sustain and ground themselves and develop vision and capacity for these troubling times.

 Our community ministry witnesses and advocates for transform a tive justice, especially as it relates to overcoming systemic oppression.
 A portion of our ministry is dedicated to pro bono work and/or donations to community-based and led justice organizations.

 Who Was Joseph Tuckerman?

 Through our name, we honor Joseph Tuckerman (c.
 1826), who was the first Unitarian community minister to work with impoverished immigrant communities and to help his fellow religious liberals understand their role in the perpetuation of privilege and oppression.
 As a 19th century minister, he was recognized as a pioneer in social work by a Catholic biographer and also was an early writer to draw upon the language of "caste" when describing institutional structures of poverty and ensuing cultural stigma.

-Use the contact form listed on an above tab to specifically request an in-person consultation meeting or phone coaching appointment with either Rev. Dr. Michelle Walsh, LICSW for Sacred Play Explorations or Rev. Clyde Grubbs for Blue Hills Spiritual Direction.
+Use the contact form listed on an above tab to specifically request an in-person consultation meeting or phone coaching appointment with either Rev. Dr. Michelle Walsh, LICSW for Sacred Play Explorations or Rev. Dr. Clyde Grubbs for Blue Hills Spiritual Direction.